 *Please note that private audiences with the Pope are reserved for heads of state and other high-ranking officials.

 No shorts, short skirts or sleeveless shirts when entering St. Peter’s Basilica or when attending a Papal event on St. Peter’s Square

 Museums and Tourism:

-Vatican City is open to tourists.
+The Vatican Museums and St. Peter’s Basilica are open to the public.
 Health measures are in place to ensure the safety of the public.
 Please expect to wear a protective face mask, practice social distancing and to have your temperature taken.

 For general information on the Vatican Museums and the health measures in place for the Covid-19 pandemic, visit their website.